navrocky/object-deserializer/README.md

 # Typesafe Object Deserializer

-This is a simple and lightweight library for typesafe deserialize, convert and validate **POJO** (Plain Old Javascript Object) which is usually came from the server as a JSON response.
+This is a simple and lightweight library for typesafe deserialization, convertion and validation of a **POJO** (Plain Old Javascript Object) which you usually receive from the server as a JSON response.

-If any error occured object deserializer throws the `DeserializationError` with an additional information about path to the invalid value in a POJO.
+If any error occures object deserializer throws a `DeserializationError` with an additional information about a path to the invalid value in a POJO.

 This is a simple usage example:
 ```typescript